RKWKomZe/RkwSolrsearch/Documentation.tmpl/Index.rst

 **Community Documentation**

-This documentation is community documentation for the TYPO3 extension Searchmaster
+This documentation is community documentation for the TYPO3 extension RkwSolrsearch

 It is maintained as part of this third party extension.